SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   ```

   You can use noasync availability with most declarations;
-  however, you can't use it when declaring destructors.
+  however, you can't use it when declaring deinitializers.
-  The system must be able to call destructors from any context.
+  Swift must be able to call a class's deinitializers from any context,
+  both synchronous and asynchronous.

 - The `message` argument provides a textual message that the compiler displays
   when emitting a warning or error about the use of a deprecated, obsoleted,